pravargupta/dealsdray_assignment/README.md

 - **Sorting:** Not implemented.

 ### Other Features:
-- **Paging on Grid:** Pagination implemented for better navigation.
+- **Paging on Grid:** Pagination implemented for better navigation 10 records per page.
 - **Active/Deactive Status:** User statuses can be toggled.
 - **Edit and Delete:** Options to edit or delete user records.
 - **Sorting:** Sorting on fields like Name, Email, ID, and Date are pending.